valentinkm/AdversarialSimulation/LK/README.md

 3. **Run the install_dependencies.R Script**:
-   - Open the R project file.
+   - Open the install_dependencies.R file in Rstudio.
    - Navigate to the Terminal
    - Depending on your OS, run the following 2 commands in the terminal: